3 Insidous Money Mindset Myths That Afflict Professional Women

 Money and power often go together in ways that purpose-led, soul-fired women don’t agree with.

-But there is more than one type of power.
 The most common type to which we are exposed is the “power over” type.
 This is where one person, or group, is dominant over another.
 The exercise of this type of power has led to wars and oppression, slavery, and other social inequities and injustices.

 In the “power over” paradigm, money is concentrated in the hands of a few.
 And becomes a symbol of everything that is wrong with the world.